 “Actually, yeah there is something you might know.
 Do I know a Cole?
 Have I mentioned him to you?”

-“OH MY GOD COLE!”
+“OH MY GOD COLE!
+That’s who it was yesterday!”
 Eloise yelled as she tilted her head back to laugh.
 “Oh my god, he is so hot.
+How did we forget him?
 If you didn’t have dibs, I’d totally hit that.”

 “So, wait, he’s REAL!?”
 I asked somewhat shocked.